 Linux scripting languages.

 Linux-based operating systems such as Ubuntu and CentOS.

 Passion for software development.
-Someone that loves what they do, that aren’t just in it for a paycheck.
+Someone who loves what they do, who isn’t just in it for a paycheck.
 Do you have dev projects going on at home at all times?

 Aptitude for learning.
 New projects, new teams, new technologies means having to adjust and learn all the time.
 You might get thrown on a Spring or mobile project as well, so having the ability to jump in and get your feet wet without hesitation is important.
 If you don’t want to grow and learn, we’re not a fit.

 Positive, can-do attitude.
 We can teach the technology, but we can’t teach how to approach client challenges with a positive, helpful demeanor.
 The best consultants aren’t the most technical (although that sure helps), it’s the consultant that will do whatever it takes to see a client be successful, no matter what they throw at you.